|

 2023 Ice Breaker |

-The 2023 Season gets underway at Thompson Speedway Friday night,
+The 2023 Season gets underway at Thompson Speedway Friday

-top 8 in points by the next to last race of the season.
+the top 8 in points by the next to last race of the season.

 Drivers will no longer have to win a race to be a Chase participant.